akharrou/QuickDocs/README.md

 >topic.matter.desired
 ```

-> –– so every search should follow that form.
-> It should be prepended with a right arrow character
-> '`>`', followed by the full subject matter word or phrase
+> –– a right arrow character '`>`', followed by the full subject matter word/phrase
+> or abbreviation/acronyms thereof or combination thereof of word/phrase/abrv./acronyms,
-> or abbreviation/acrynom thereof, with no spaces in
-> between; occaisonnaly there will be additionally search tags that may be
+> with no spaces in between; occaisonnaly there will be additionally search tags that may
-> seperated with a dot/period character '`.`'.
+> be seperated with a dot/period character '`.`'.
->

 > Feel free to suggest other search tags for any subject matter [as a pull request] and they will promptly be added !